yutaokkots/Design-Patterns/design-patterns/OOP01-creational-patterns/factory-method.md

 # Factory Method

 The Factory Method is a creational design pattern, where a Factory acts as an interface for creating an object.
-If subclasses that inherit from the Factory are further defined, these subclasses can include modifications such its instantiated objects have modified behaviors/characteristics.
+If subclasses that inherit from the Factory are further defined, these subclasses can include modifications such that its instantiated objects have modified behaviors/characteristics.

 ## Background Example
 The following LanguageLocalizer classes are shown to represent the difference between a standard class creation process, and the introduction of a Factory method design pattern.
+"Localizer" here is referring to "localization" or 'l10n' used in adapting languages for different locales or target markets.

 The Following LanguageLocalizater classes contain